-How will GDPR and data retention change in post-Brexit 2020?
+How will GDPR and data retention in financial services change in post-Brexit 2022?

-As GDPR doesn’t tell you precisely what you need to do for data retention, you will need to:
+As the GDPR data retention policy doesn’t tell you precisely what you need to do for data retention, or retention periods, you will need to:

-- Make judgement calls on how long you should hold the data for
+- Make judgment calls on how long you should hold the data for

 - Get into the position where you could prove to the regulator – the ICO in the UK – that you have grounds to hold and/or process the data

-How do I know what can and can’t be stored?
+How do I know what data can and can’t be stored?

-Firstly, you need to prove that the data that you store is for legitimate purposes and the law will take precedence.
+To begin, you must demonstrate that the data you store is for lawful purposes, with the law taking precedence.

-There will be circumstances where you’re collecting and using data that isn’t covered under the Financial Conduct Authority - FCA - or Prudential Regulation Authority - PRA.
-Such as personal data used for marketing purposes.
+There will be times when you acquire and use data that is not regulated by the Financial Conduct Authority (FCA) or the Prudential Regulation Authority (PRA).
+Personal data used for marketing purposes, for example.